ranbureand/sitefolio/_projects/hello-outer-space.markdown

 preview_image: 'hello_outer_space_00.jpg'
 preview_color: '#020202'

-excerpt: 'The following article is used as a testing ground for all the styles that shapes the body text prose and code of the Sitefolio.'
+description: 'The following article is used as a testing ground for all the styles that shapes the body text prose and code of the Sitefolio.'
 exordium: 'The following article is used as a testing ground for all the styles that shapes the body text prose, code and form of this very site.'

 published: true